model-checking/kani-verifier-blog/_posts/function-contracts.md

 ## Preconditions

 Sometimes functions, such as our `gcd` are not defined for all of their possible input (e.g. they panic on some).
 Function contracts let us express this using a condition that that the function arguments must satisfy at the beginning (*pre*) of a function’s execution: a *precondition*.
-This condition limits the inputs for which a contract will be checked during verification and it will also be used to ensure that, if we use the contract conditions for modular verification we don’t do it with any values that the function would not be defined for.
+This condition limits the inputs for which a contract will be checked during verification, and it will also be used to ensure that if we use the contract conditions for modular verification, we don’t do it with any values that the function would not be defined for.
 We can add a precondition buy using the `requires` clause in `gcd` like so

 ```rust
 #[kani::requires(max != 0 && min != 0)]